Morris County & Bergen County Estate Planning Attorney

 Additionally, there are a number of other reasons to create an estate plan, not the least of which is planning for incapacity.
 Let’s face it: anyone can become seriously ill or be injured in an accident at any time.
 By creating a durable power of attorney and an advanced medical directive, you can rest assured that your affairs will be properly managed and that you will receive the medical care you prefer when you cannot speak for yourself.
 You will also relieve loved ones of the burden of going to court to obtain the authority to assume these decision making responsibilities.

 For those with minor children, it is crucial to plan for their upbringing, and a will is the only way to designate guardians to care for them if you die or your spouse dies simultaneously.
 Finally, those who wish to avoid probate and minimize estate taxes consequences of their estate can benefit from utilizing a variety of trusts.

-Morristown Estate Planning Attorneys
+Morristown Estate Planning Lawyer